ERROR: default.html.twig template not found for page: /resources/general-criminal-law/can-you-get-arrested-for-shoplifting-after-the-fact

 A shoplifting conviction, even at the misdemeanor level, can affect:

 Expungement in Minnesota: Depending on the charge and outcome, you may be eligible to petition for expungement of a shoplifting record under Minn.
 Stat. § 609A.02.
-An attorney can evaluate your eligibility.
+An attorney can evaluate whether your record qualifies.

 If you feel that you may be or are being charged with a theft crime, call a criminal defense lawyer.
 Our attorneys can review the evidence against you, identify weaknesses in the prosecution's case, and work toward the best possible outcome, whether that is a dismissal, reduced charge, or alternative resolution.

-Schedule a free consultation today to discuss your case.
+Schedule a free, confidential consultation today to discuss your case.

 Related Articles: